Request Info > Apply > Visit Us >

 Wege Center for the Arts at MIU

-Artists are best taught by other actively engaged artist
+Artists are best taught by other actively engaged artists

 A core belief in the Art Department is that artists are best taught by other actively engaged artists.
 Our nationally recognized faculty are professionally active artists who all have studios on campus and work alongside graduate students during on-campus residencies.
 The faculty’s commitment to a high level of professional engagement becomes a bridge for students, fostering a direct connection with the world of art outside of academia and with major centers of art around the country.